CoMakery/virtue-dao/README.md

 **Why bother having a virtue token?
 Why not issued a stable coin directly?**

 The intent of the Virtue DAO is to continuously fund virtuous people achieving a mission.
-To calculate the proportion of funds to allocate to each ally
+Virtue points are used to calculate the proportion of funds to allocate to each ally and to control how virtue decays over time.

 **Do you apply for membership like other DAOs?**